 Dry carpet cleaning

-Along with your carpeting, grout, the cement-like substance that lies between each tile, also grabs onto airborne particles.
+Along with your carpeting, grout, the cement-like substance that lies between each tile, also grabs onto airborne particles released into your indoor air when your heating system runs.
 This shifts the color of your white grout, disturbing your aesthetics.
 With extreme experience restoring tile and grout in kitchens and bathrooms, W.B Arthur can perform your tile and grout cleaning without harming your space.

 When you use conventional cleaning products, you can actually strip the sealant off of your tile.
 This counteracts your cleaning goal, as the sealant is supposed to protect against stains.
 From discoloration to mold and bacteria, W.B.
 Arthur will restore your home back to the picture-perfect, clean space you and your family deserve.